|Nutritional Guidelines (per serving)|

-- Heat the oven to 350 F.
+Heat the oven to 350 F.

-- Line a 7-inch cake tin with parchment or greaseproof paper.
+Line a 7-inch cake tin with parchment or greaseproof paper.

-- Divide the almond paste into 3 and take one portion and roll it into a round the size of the cake tin.
+Divide the almond paste into 3 and take one portion and roll it into a round the size of the cake tin.

-- In a large, roomy baking bowl, mix the mixed dried fruits and candied peel with the flour, salt, and spices.
+In a large, roomy baking bowl, mix the mixed dried fruits and candied peel with the flour, salt, and spices.

-Add the beaten egg to the butter mixture a little bit at a time, beating well after each addition - do not try to rush this process as the batter could curdle.
-If it does, add a tbsp of the flour and mix again, this should bring the mixture back together.
+Add the beaten egg to the butter mixture a little bit at a time, beating well after each addition.
+Do not try to rush this process, as the batter could curdle.
+If it does, add a tablespoon of the flour and mix again, this should bring the mixture back together.

 Carefully fold in half the flour and half the fruit into the egg and butter mixture.

 To check if the cake is cooked, insert a skewer into the cake, it should come out clean and dry.
 If it is, remove from the oven and leave to cool in the tin.If not, cook a little longer.

-- Roll another third of almond paste, again to the size of the tin.
+Roll another third of almond paste, again to the size of the tin.

 Decorate the cake as you wish with tiny Easter eggs or any other Easter theme.